How to give peer feedback that won’t upset your colleague

 Other considerations

 Offering constructive criticism can be stressful for both the one giving and the one receiving.
-Oftentimes, it pays to think about whether or not you are the best person to deliver useful feedback, especially if the conversation seems out-of-place or beyond the scope of your job.
+Often, it pays to think about whether or not you are the best person to deliver useful feedback, especially if the conversation seems out-of-place or beyond the scope of your job.

 “I think in general, especially if you’re addressing an ongoing issue or complaint, it’s important to involve HR or leadership in this type of thing unless it’s been specifically requested,” Seuthe says.
 “Unrequested feedback from a colleague has a tendency to go over badly even with the most reasonable coworkers.”

 “If you want to be able to give clear, effective feedback to your co-workers, there is absolutely no substitute for building a genuine, trusting relationship with them first,” says Ann Martin, director of operations of CreditDonkey.
 “This is especially true for negative feedback.
-The more you can find the time to have positive interactions with each other, whether that’s in the course of the workday, over lunch, or in occasional after-hours socializing, the better off you’ll both be when it comes time to have tough conversations.”